[No, I am not the disgraced Canadian senator.

 Do you like stories that pit people against nature and each other?

 I am a freelance writer specializing in outdoor and fiction subjects.
 I write a monthly column, "Rubs, Scrapes and Tangle, signs along the way" for the Alberta Outdoorsmen and have written articles for several magazines and newspapers.
-I make presentations to school, youth and adult groups about writing and the natural history of Albertan and Canadian wildlife.
-I also write and edit reports, brochures and web sites for governments, businesses and non-profit organizations.
+I make presentations to school, youth and adult groups about the natural history of Albertan and Canadian wildlife.
 See my list of services for more information.

 I am a past president of the Outdoor Writers of Canada.
 In 2010 the OWC honoured me with the Pete McGillen Award for "outstanding contribution to the Outdoor Writers of Canada, for excellence in outdoor communication and for stimulating interest and appreciation of the outdoors."